 Since the learning rates in the hybrid model lie in between those in the valence and the confirmation models, the optimal bias in the hybrid model is in between that in these two models.
-The positivity or confirmation bias is optimal for low reward probabilities (see Figure 9e), while for high reward probabilities the optimal bias is close to $b \approx 1$ (see Figure 9f), so it is between the optimal biases for the confirmation (see Figure 9b) and valence (see Figure 9d) models.
+Namely the positivity or confirmation bias is optimal for low reward probabilities

+(Fig. 9e), while for high reward probabilities the optimal bias is close to $b \approx 1$ (Fig. 9f), so it is between the optimal biases for the confirmation (Fig. 9b) and valence (Fig. 9d) models.

 It is also worth comparing the performance of the models for their optimal learning rates.
-Different panels in Figures 9a to 9f have different color scales that span the range of obtained rewards.
-Comparing color scales reveals that the confirmation model can produce the overall highest reward: for low reward probabilities, it achieved higher reward (for its best parameters) than the valence model and similar performance to the hybrid model, while for high reward probabilities, it obtained higher reward than both alternative models.
+Different panels in Fig. 9a-f have different colour scales which span the range of obtained rewards.
+Comparing colour scales reveals that the confirmation model can produce overall highest reward, namely for low reward probabilities it achieves higher reward (for its best parameters) than the valence model, and similar performance to the hybrid model, while for high reward probabilities, it obtained higher reward than both alternative models.

-In summary, in the case of full feedback, the confirmation model is the only one among models compared in Figures 9a to 9f for which the optimal learning rates lie in the same regions of parameter space for both low and high probabilities.
-A learner often does not know the task parameters, and the confirmation model is most robust to this uncertainty because it is the only model for which it is possible to choose a combination of learning rates that work relatively well for different tasks.
+In summary, in the case of full feedback, the Confirmation model is the only one among models compared in Fig. 9a-f for which the optimal learning rates lie in the same regions of parameter space for both low and high probabilities.
+A learner often does not know the task parameters, and the confirmation model is most robust to this uncertainty, because it is the only model for which it is possible to choose a combination of learning rates that work relatively well for different tasks.

-In the case of partial feedback, where only the value of the chosen option is modified, the positivity bias is beneficial for low reward probabilities, while the negativity bias is beneficial for high reward probabilities (see Figures 9g and 9h), as expected from a previous theoretic analysis (Caze & van der Meer, 2013).
-The optimal learning rates with partial feedback are similar to those in the valence model with full feedback (compare Figures 9c and 9d with Figures 9g and 9h) as in both models the learning rate only depends on the sign of prediction error (see Table 1).
+In the case of partial feedback where only the value of the chosen option is modified, the positivity bias is beneficial for low reward probabilities, while the negativity bias is beneficial for high reward probabilities (Fig. 9g-h), as expected from a previous theoretic analysis (Caze & van der Meer, 2013).
+The optimal learning rates with partial feedback are similar to those in the valence model with full feedback (cf. Fig. 9c-d and Fig. 9g-h) as in both models the learning rate only depends on the sign of prediction error (Table 1).

-The optimal learning rates slightly differ between the valence model with full feedback and partial feedback: less negativity bias is required to maximize reward with partial feedback for high probabilities (see Figures 9d and 9h).
-This difference arises because with full feedback both values are updated equally often, while with partial feedback, the poorer option is chosen less frequently.
-Hence, with partial feedback, the value of the poorer option moves slowly from its initial value of 0.5, so even if $\alpha^+ > \alpha^-$, the value of the poorer option may not be overestimated.
-The difference between the models disappears if both values are updated with more similar frequencies (we observed it in simulations, not shown, in which temperature of the softmax function was increased).
+The optimal learning rates slightly differ between the valence model with full feedback and partial feedback, i.e., less negativity bias is required to maximize reward with partial feedback for high probabilities (c.f.
+Fig. 9d and 9h).
+This difference arises because with full feedback both values are updated equally often, while with partial feedback the poorer option is chosen less frequently.
+Hence with partial feedback the value of the poorer option moves slowly from its initial value of 0.5, so even if $a^+ > a^-$ , the value of the poorer option may not be overestimated.
+The difference between the models disappears if both values are updated with more similar frequencies (we observed it in simulations (not shown) in which temperature of the softmax function was increased).

-In summary, in the case of partial feedback, updating values of the chosen option with the larger learning rate after positive prediction error is detrimental for higher reward probabilities (see Figure 9h).
-Hence, the bias that optimizes the confirmation model (see Figure 9b) may be detrimental with partial feedback in the model analyzed in this section (see Figure 9h).
-Nevertheless, in the next section, we come back to this issue, and point out that the optimal bias may differ in other reinforcement learning models with partial feedback.
+In summary, in the case of partial feedback, updating values of the chosen option with the larger learning rate after positive prediction error is detrimental for higher reward probabilities (Fig. 9h).
+Hence the bias which optimizes the confirmation model (Fig. 9b) may be detrimental with partial feedback in the model analysed in this section (Fig. 9h).
+Nevertheless, in the Discussion we will come back to this issue, and point out that the optimal bias may differ in other reinforcement learning models with partial feedback.

-7 Discussion
+Discussion